What You Need to Know About our Continued Reopening in Phase 3

 There are several different methods to access your library's collection.
 Some are contact-free, and others with minimal contact.

 - Reserve items from other Rhode Island libraries through our online catalog, for either In-Person Pickup or Curbside.
+Please wait for notification that your items are ready before arriving to pick up.

 - Call ahead to reserve in-library items for in-person pickup.
 Call 401-247-1920 x2 to request up to 5 items and our staff will put your items on hold and you'll have seven (7) days to come in to pick up.